 If an appeal is granted, the Appeals Committee upon conclusion of its review, shall do one of the following:

-- Return the case to the Hearing Officer for further consideration, which may include recommendations for increasing or decreasing the penalty or addressing additional issues.
+2. Return the case to the Hearing Officer or Director of the Student Resolution Center for further consideration, which may include recommendations for increasing or decreasing the penalty or addressing additional issues.
 While the case is being reconsidered, the student must continue to abide by any stated conditions.

 If the Appeal Committee recommends a reversal, the Chair shall submit a recommendation in writing, as follows:

 1. In all cases involving suspension or expulsion from the University (whether imposed by the original Hearing Officer or recommended by the Appeal Committee after review), the Chair of the Appeal Committee shall make a recommendation in writing to the Vice Provost for Faculty Affairs and the Vice President of Student Affairs for final review.

 2. In all cases involving any form of sexual misconduct or harassment, the Chair of the Appeal Committee shall make a recommendation in writing to the Vice Provost for Faculty Affairs and Vice President of Student Affairs for final review, who may also consult with the Director of Equal Opportunity.

 3. In all other cases involving individual student violations of the Conduct Code, the Chair of the Appeal Committee shall make a recommendation in writing to the Dean of Students for final review.

 The Vice Provost for Faculty Affairs, Vice President of Student Affairs and Dean of Students, as applicable, after review of the recommendations of the Appeal Committee and consultation with others as deemed appropriate or necessary, shall do one of the following:

 1. Affirm the recommendation of the Appeal Committee;

 2. Affirm the decision of the original Hearing Officer;